dreamenddischarger/umiproj-wh-tl/README.md

 Port of Witch Hunt's official Umineko translation to the [Umineko Project](https://umineko-project.org) engine.

-Currently a work in progress and not recommended for use.
+Currently an incomplete work in progress.
+Use only for testing, be prepared for bugs and crashes, as well as the actual translation port not being finished yet.

 Notes on project structure for contributors:
 - The `story` folder is what you're interested in.
 Anything outside of it is irrelevant to this project.